fayzankj/coffee-shop-sales-dashboard/README.md

 ## 📂 Project Files
 - **Interactive Dashboard:** Includes slicers, charts, and tables for detailed analysis.
-- **Preprocessed Data:** Cleaned and formatted dataset ready for analysis.
 - **Source Data:** Raw sales data used for creating the dashboard.
-- **Documentation:** Instructions on how to use and interpret the dashboard effectively.
+- **Dashboard Screenshots:** Visual representations of the dashboard for reference, available in the repository.

 ---